Tax in United Arab Emirates

 Who is the tax authority in the United Arab Emirates?

 The Federal Tax Authority (FTA), established by Federal Decree-Law No. 13 of 2016, administers VAT (since 2018), Excise Tax (since 2017), and Corporate Tax (since 2023) federally.
 Emirate-level customs authorities handle customs.
-Free Zone authorities (JAFZA, DMCC, ADGM, DIFC, etc.) operate distinct regulatory and tax regimes for licensed entities [SC1].
+Free Zone authorities (JAFZA, DMCC, ADGM, DIFC, etc.) operate distinct regulatory and tax regimes for licensed entities.

 What is the UAE tax year and the filing deadline?

-Corporate Tax Period is the financial year of the taxable person (most commonly calendar year).
-First CT Period began on or after 1 June 2023.
+Corporate Tax Period is the financial year of the taxable person (most commonly the calendar year).
+The first CT Period began on or after 1 June 2023.
 CT returns are due 9 months after period-end.
-VAT returns are quarterly (or monthly above AED 150m).
-Excise Tax monthly.
-There is no individual income tax filing obligation [SC2].
+VAT returns are quarterly (or monthly above AED 150 million).
+Excise Tax is monthly.
+There is no individual income tax filing obligation.

 How is UAE tax residency determined?

 CT: incorporated or established under UAE laws or effectively managed and controlled in UAE.
-Treaty residency under Cabinet Decision 85/2022: primary residence + centre of interests in UAE; OR 183 days in any 12 months; OR 90 days plus permanent residence/Business AND UAE national, valid Residence Permit, or EU passport.
-FTA issues Tax Residency Certificates [SC8].
+Treaty residency under Cabinet Decision 85/2022: primary residence plus centre of interests in UAE; OR 183 days in any 12 months; OR 90 days plus permanent residence or Business AND UAE national, valid Residence Permit, or GCC nationality.
+FTA issues Tax Residency Certificates.

 How does UAE personal income tax work?

 There is no federal individual income tax on employment, investment, or capital-gain income for natural persons.
 Social security applies only to UAE and GCC nationals.
-Corporate Tax brings natural persons in scope only where they conduct a Business with turnover above AED 1 million; investment, employment, and real-estate held personally are excluded from CT scope under Cabinet Decision 49/2023 [SC4].
+Corporate Tax brings natural persons in scope only where they conduct a Business with turnover above AED 1 million; investment, employment, and real estate held personally are excluded from CT scope under Cabinet Decision 49/2023.

 How does UAE corporate tax work?

-Federal Decree-Law 47/2022: 0 percent on taxable income up to AED 375,000; 9 percent above.
-Qualifying Free Zone Persons taxed 0 percent on Qualifying Income, 9 percent on non-qualifying.
-Domestic Minimum Top-up Tax 15 percent from 1 January 2025 for MNE groups with consolidated revenue ≥ EUR 750m, implementing OECD Pillar Two via Cabinet Decision 142/2024 [SC4].
+Federal Decree-Law 47/2022: 0% on taxable income up to AED 375,000; 9% above.
+Qualifying Free Zone Persons taxed 0% on Qualifying Income, 9% on non-qualifying.
+Domestic Minimum Top-up Tax at 15% from 1 January 2025 for MNE groups with consolidated revenue at or above EUR 750 million, implementing OECD Pillar Two via Federal Decree-Law 60/2023.

 How does indirect tax work in the United Arab Emirates?

-VAT 5 percent from 1 January 2018 federally under Federal Decree-Law 8/2017.
-Zero-rated: exports outside GCC, international transport, first new-residential sale within 3 years, certain education/healthcare, investment precious metals.
+VAT 5% from 1 January 2018 federally under Federal Decree-Law 8/2017.
+Zero-rated: exports outside GCC, international transport, first new-residential sale within 3 years, certain education and healthcare, investment precious metals.
 Exempt: certain financial services, residential leases, bare land, local passenger transport.
-Mandatory registration AED 375,000 [SC4].
+Mandatory registration threshold is AED 375,000.

 How is crypto taxed in the United Arab Emirates?

 No individual income tax on crypto.
-CT applies where activity is a Business or Business Activity at 0/9 percent.
-VARA + FTA 2024 clarification: transfers, conversions, keeping, and management of virtual assets are VAT-exempt, retroactive to 1 January 2018.
-Virtual-asset service providers are licensed by VARA in Dubai and SCA federally [SC5].
+CT applies where activity is a Business or Business Activity at 0%/9%.
+VARA and FTA 2024 clarification: transfers, conversions, keeping, and management of virtual assets are VAT-exempt, retroactive to 1 January 2018.
+Virtual-asset service providers are licensed by VARA in Dubai and SCA federally.

 How does the United Arab Emirates handle tax treaties?

-Roughly 140 bilateral DTAs — one of the largest networks globally.
-Originally built for inbound investment and holding-company use; CT (2023) shifted role to also cover outbound-investment foreign-WHT relief.
+Roughly 145 bilateral DTAs — one of the largest networks globally.
+Originally built for inbound investment and holding-company use; CT (2023) shifted role to also cover outbound-investment foreign-withholding relief.
 MLI ratified; Principal Purpose Test applies to covered DTAs from 2019 onward.
 FTA Tax Residency Certificate supports treaty claims.
-CbCR and ESR implemented [SC5].
+Country-by-Country Reporting and ESR implemented.
+No comprehensive US-UAE DTA exists.

 Find a tax pro in United Arab Emirates